-This course is intended for students who need additional support to complete Algebra 1.
-This course introduces students to fundamental algebraic concepts.
+202 Algebra I Credit: 1.00 JMW - SHEA- TOLMAN This course is a requirement for 9th grade students who have not s successfully comp leted Algebra I in middle school.
+The course 1 ntroducos stu idente to fundamental algebraic concente.
+Connectio ne are made to r cal world applications.
+The development of introduces students to fundamental algebraic concepts.
 Connections are made to real world applications.
 The development of conceptual understanding is balanced with the need for the development of efficient skills.
 Topics include: interpreting and using variables, expressions, and equations; linear and nonlinear functions and relationships; scatter plots and systems of linear equations; exponents and polynomials, and introduction to quadratics.